NeoResearch/neocompiler-eco/README.md

 `./buildCompilers.sh`

-* Build list with different versions for a given compiler, such as: `compilers/docker-compiler-csharp/docker_build_list_of_compilers.sh`
+* Build list with different versions for a given compiler, such as: `docker-sock-express-compilers/docker-compilers/compilers/docker-compiler-csharp/docker_build_list_of_compilers.sh`

+* Please note that in the first build the `./buildCompilers.sh` will execute in parallel as a `screen` on the container, then, you may need to wait until the building process if finished.
+You can easily check the checkly by using `screen -d`

+#### Building C# Neo Core Compiler entrypoint based image

+The backend for C# is provided using native `github/neo-project` tools, only two steps are necessary to build and tag image:

+`cd /docker-sock-express-compilers/docker-compilers/compilers/docker-compiler-csharp`

+`docker_build.sh`

 ### Running express node servers